-Like all native Seattleites, I'm a bit picky about the coffee I drink.
-I'm more of a picky addict than a true connoisseur, but I have lots of opinions either way.
+Like all native Seattleites, I'm in love with coffee.
+I'm more of a choosy addict than a true connoisseur, but I have lots of opinions either way.
 Here are some places I enjoy.

 - The big names you want to look for are Vivace and Trabant.
 Trabant remains my favorite espresso of all time, possibly because of the combo of deliciousness with college memories.